 Sonin Lead Developer Charlie Tapping on S9 Enterprise Edition

 The use of smartphones in the workplace is at an all-time high, so it was only a matter of time before one of the big players launched a specific enterprise model.
 And Samsung’s new Galaxy S9 Enterprise Edition seems to take the lead.

 To me, there are two great things about the enterprise edition.
 Firstly, is the new software management tool called E-FOTA (Enterprise Firmware Over the Air) which gives us full control over device updates.
 We see enterprises spend hundreds and thousands on their applications, and sometimes new device updates can break them.
 Using this new piece of software means we can test apps on the new updates and then schedule the updates when we’re sure everything works fine.

-Secondly, Samsung has significantly upgraded the security platform to make it more manageable and secure than ever before.
-With regular security updates, we can be confident that every single enterprise app on this device is secure which not only reduces risk of a breach but also reduces cost of additional security patches.
+Secondly, Samsung has significantly upgraded its security platform to make it more manageable and secure than ever before.
+With regular security updates, we can be confident that every single enterprise app on this device is secure which not only reduces the risk of a breach but also reduces the cost of additional security patches.

 Galaxy S9 Important Details

-- A dual aperture lens in the S9 camera and wide-lens on the S9+ will give users a massive light boost and reduce noise by up to 30 percent
+- A dual aperture lens in the S9 camera and wide lenses on the S9+ will give users a massive light boost and reduce noise by up to 30%.

 Nokia’s Line-Up: Five New Phones for 2018